 Aiming for the Highest Credit Score

 Having the highest FICO® Score possible isn’t necessary to get the best rates and most favorable terms on loans.
 However, bumping yourself up to the next score range is a big benefit.
-By understanding how FICO® Scores are calculated and what you can do to positively impact your score in each category, you can enjoy reaching your goals in no time.
+By understanding how FICO® Scores are calculated and monitoring your credit score can help you reach your credit goals in no time.